bored-potato/potato-notes/_notes/Cantonese.md

 So it's kind of a to-do list item for me to put together a somewhat useful grammatical guide/wiki for Cantonese.
 Bit of an ask for someone who isn't even that great at the language, not to mention with no lingustic background.
 So good luck I guess?

-After looking on Google for a bit the best reference book out there on Cantonese grammar is  [Cantonese:  A Comprehensive Grammar](https://www.cuhk.edu.hk/lin/cbrc/CantoneseGrammar/).
+After looking on Google for a bit the best reference book out there on Cantonese grammar is  [Cantonese:  A Comprehensive Grammar](https://www.cuhk.edu.hk/lin/cbrc/CantoneseGrammar/), but it seems like it's not using the jyutping romantisation scheme which is all the rage at the moment.